TarunRaveesh/amFOSS-tasks/README.md

 | <a href="https://github.com/TarunRaveesh/amFOSS-tasks/tree/main/Task-15">Task-15</a> | Project Euler | Completed |

 ## The About
 Hi there!
-I'm Tarun and am a Tech enthusiast.
-To put it briefly, I basically joined the college for the Club but haven't been able to get-in yet due to some reasons.
+I'm Tarun.
+I basically joined the college for the Club but haven't been able to get-in yet due to some reasons.
 But well now, I'm almost done with all the tasks and am looking forward to jump in.
-The Tasks were super cool and also quite challenging, and as suggested *Google* was the most helpful and productive source.
+The Tasks were super cool and also quite challenging, and as suggested *Google* was the most helpful and productive resource.